jtanx/fontforge/doc/sphinx/appendices/files.rst

 .. object:: /usr/local/share/doc/fontforge/*.html

    Optional location for online documentation.
-   :ref:`You can pull down a compressed archive from here. <source_build.Documentation>`
+   :ref:`You can pull down a compressed archive from here. <source-build.Documentation>`